isc-projects/bind9/doc/arm/reference.rst

 --------------------------

 A BIND 9 configuration consists of statements and comments.
-Statements end with a semicolon.
-Statements and comments are the only elements that can appear without enclosing braces.
+Statements end with a semicolon; statements and comments are the only elements that can appear without enclosing braces.
 Many statements contain a block of sub-statements, which are also terminated with a semicolon.

 The following statements are supported:

     ``acl``
-        defines a named IP address matching list, for access control and other uses.
+        Defines a named IP address matching list, for access control and other uses.

     ``controls``
-        declares control channels to be used by the ``rndc`` utility.
+        Declares control channels to be used by the ``rndc`` utility.

     ``dnssec-policy``
-        describes a DNSSEC key and signing policy for zones.
+        Describes a DNSSEC key and signing policy for zones.
 See :ref:`dnssec-policy Grammar <dnssec_policy_grammar>` for details.

     ``include``
-        includes a file.
+        Includes a file.

     ``key``
-        specifies key information for use in authentication and authorization using TSIG.
+        Specifies key information for use in authentication and authorization using TSIG.

     ``logging``
-        specifies what the server logs, and where the log messages are sent.
+        Specifies what the server logs, and where the log messages are sent.

     ``masters``
-        defines a named masters list for inclusion in stub and slave zones' ``masters`` or ``also-notify`` lists.
+        Defines a named masters list for inclusion in stub and secondary zones' ``masters`` or ``also-notify`` lists.

     ``options``
-        controls global server configuration options and sets defaults for other statements.
+        Controls global server configuration options and sets defaults for other statements.

     ``server``
-        sets certain configuration options on a per-server basis.
+        Sets certain configuration options on a per-server basis.

     ``statistics-channels``
-        declares communication channels to get access to ``named`` statistics.
+        Declares communication channels to get access to ``named`` statistics.

     ``trust-anchors``
-        defines DNSSEC trust anchors: if used with the ``initial-key`` or ``initial-ds`` keyword, trust anchors are kept up to date using :rfc:`5011` trust anchor maintenance, and if used with ``static-key`` or ``static-ds``, keys are permanent.
+        Defines DNSSEC trust anchors: if used with the ``initial-key`` or ``initial-ds`` keyword, trust anchors are kept up-to-date using :rfc:`5011` trust anchor maintenance; if used with ``static-key`` or ``static-ds``, keys are permanent.

     ``managed-keys``
-        is identical to ``trust-anchors``; this option is deprecated in favor of ``trust-anchors`` with the ``initial-key`` keyword, and may be removed in a future release. for backward compatibility.
+        Is identical to ``trust-anchors``; this option is deprecated in favor of ``trust-anchors`` with the ``initial-key`` keyword, and may be removed in a future release.

     ``trusted-keys``
-        defines permanent trusted DNSSEC keys; this option is deprecated in favor of ``trust-anchors`` with the ``static-key`` keyword, and may be removed in a future release.                                  |
+        Defines permanent trusted DNSSEC keys; this option is deprecated in favor of ``trust-anchors`` with the ``static-key`` keyword, and may be removed in a future release.

     ``view``
-        defines a view.
+        Defines a view.

     ``zone``
-        defines a zone.
+        Defines a zone.

 The ``logging`` and ``options`` statements may only occur once per configuration.